vinaydahiya04/codepred-backend/README.md

 Coders have different likes/dislikes or strengths/weaknesses in competitive programming and we cant specify which topics/areas of competitve programming are necessary as well as sufficient to excel in this field.
 ## Theory
 My idea was to find n similar coders all rated one level above the user in codeforces (for eg if the user is a specialist then i try to find n similar expert ranked coders) and find a similarity score using user - user collaborative filtering and then use this similarity score to calculate the ratings of problems of various categories that the user should solve.
-Coders one level higher than the User were considered so that the User can improve while at the same time not find the questions suggested too difficult.
+Coders one level higher than the User were considered so that the User can improve while at the same time not find the problems suggested too difficult.

 ## Feature Vector
 The feature vector was a 9*1 vector with the following Codeforces problem categories as features: